quic-s/quics-client/README.md

 | history | `qic history download` | `--path`  `--version` | download the file of the root directory | POST | /api/v1/history/download |

+## Documentation
+For more detail logic and implementation, please check [QUIC-S Docs](https://github.com/quic-s/quics/tree/main/docs) Also you can check [quics](https://github.com/quic-s/quics) for server side and [quics-protocol](https://github.com/quic-s/quics-protocol) for protocol.

 ## Contribute
 QUIC-S is an open source project, and contributions of any kind are welcome and appreciated.